niinavi/Jarjestelmaprojekti/documents/final_report.md

 ## 4.1 Automatic installation scripts

-Installation has been test in Ubuntu 18.04 LTS.
+Installation has been tested in Ubuntu 18.04.1 LTS.

 ### 4.1.1 Install Salt Master